Anas0x1/reconas/README.md

 - Collecting parameters using ParamSpider and Arjun
 - Gathering all links from the Wayback Machine
 - Extracting and scanning JavaScript (JS) files
-- Scanning for Cross-Site Scripting (XSS) and SQL injection (SQLi) vulnerabilities
+- Scanning for Cross-Site Scripting (XSS)
+- Collecting possible vulnerable parameters with xss,sqli,lfi,ssrf, and open redirect
 - Conducting port scanning
 - Running Nuclei on collected parameters